BTW-Community/Peaceful-b1.7.3/README.md

 - Bone meal from raw porkchops in the millstone
 - Bones from fossils that spawn in the world
 - This version of BTW already has string from hemp fibers

+## Installation

+This is a JAR mod that goes below BTW, because I had to override a file.
+This will not be compatible with other addons that want to add millstone recipes.